FlowCI/docs/README.md

 # What is [flow.ci](https://github.com/flowci)

-A open-ource continues integration server that makes CI/CD more easier.
+A open-source continues integration server that makes CI/CD more easier.

 * Getting Started
   * Install